damianhakert/damianhakert.github.io/source/posts/2016-11-24-how-to-keep-your-fork-up-to-date-with-its-origin.html.md

 And he explains:

-> _The local and the remote project need to be either in different groups or projects, to ensure, that the job is not triggered on both sides of the sync
+> _The local and the remote project need to be either in different groups or projects, to ensure that the job is not triggered on both sides of the sync_

+## What's Your Solution?

+We would love to know how you do that!
+Have a different solution?
+You can certainly help others!
+Let's share them all in [this issue], so everyone from the community can decide which solution suits themselves best!
+Thank you!

+## Conclusion

+We hope to have provided you with an easy solution for keeping your fork up-to-date.
+Remember, you can even mirror repositories hosted in other Git platforms!

+Cool!
+I'm looking forward to hearing from you: feedback, questions, and suggestions are very welcome!
+Leave your comment below, add your solution to the issue, or tweet at us [@GitLab]!
+We ❤️ our community!

+Cheers!